OpenDataManchester/OSTFD/docs/index.md

 ## Scope and Limitations

-Open 3P intentionally focuses on key elements for exchanging data through the supply chain.
-While packaging details can be complex, we prioritise simplicity and user-friendliness over exhaustive detail in our standard.
+OSTFD intentionally focuses on key elements for exchanging data through the supply chain.
+While textiles and fashion details can be complex, we prioritise simplicity and user-friendliness over exhaustive detail in our standard.
 This approach ensures the standard remains practical and accessible for all stakeholders.

-Our goal is to provide a balanced, straightforward solution that serves the needs of the entire packaging community while acknowledging the inherent complexities of packaging specifications.
+Our goal is to provide a balanced, straightforward solution that serves the needs of the entire textiles and fashion community while acknowledging the inherent complexities of textiles and fashion specifications.

-Remember, Open 3P defines how to structure and format packaging data - it's up to individual users and organisations to apply this standard to their specific data and systems.
+Remember, OSTFD defines how to structure and format textiles and fashion data - it's up to individual users and organisations to apply this standard to their specific data and systems.

 ## Contents